 Jennifer was a semi-finalist in the 2013 NFMC Biennial Young Artist Competition in Greenville, South Carolina.
 In addition, she was the 2010 and 2014 NATS Artist Award winner for the state of Alabama, and was a 2010 and 2012 finalist in the National Opera Association (NOA) Collegiate Opera Scenes Competition under Dr. Paul Houghtaling.

-She is currently an Instructor of Voice and Vocal Area Coordinator at Mars Hill University outside Asheville, North Carolina.
+She is currently a Vocal Area Coordinator and Instructor of Voice at Mars Hill University outside Asheville, North Carolina.

 "Bryant’s rich, fine-spun soprano projected nicely through the 500-seat theater."

 — Die Fledermaus, Birmingham Music Club, June 2016